jpancoast-kenzan/spinnaker-terraform/GCP.md

 ```
 Congratulations, your Spinnaker network is now gone!

-# If you need to destroy the VPC manually (This requires the aws cli tools be installed):
+# If you need to destroy the network manually:
 * Terminate all instances in the network that was created.
 * Delete any Load Balancers that were created
 * Delete the network that was created